How to use INDUCT FOR WORK to train employees of NDIS registered Providers

 Technology plays a key role in helping disabled people access provider support.
 One of the platforms that can prove useful to providers is Induct for Work.

 Each person is different when it comes to how best they learn and retain information.
 Some people learn best through listening to audios or watching videos while others prefer reading.
 Induct for Work accommodates all learning styles.
-For instance, providers can tailor content for visually challenged people so that they can be taught through audios.

 Consistency has always been a flaw in almost all one-on-one training.
 This is because such training mostly relies on the trainer’s experience, the tone and the number of people delivering the training.
 Through Induct for Work, NDIS providers are guaranteed that each person participating in the training session receives the same information.